 - Renting — Leasing out property to tenants for income streams.
-This can be done through large companies like Airbnb or by renting out your own home on sites such as Craigslist.
+This can be done through large companies like Airbnb or renting out your home on sites such as Craigslist.

 Who is the richest real estate agent?

 One of the most successful agents in America is Bill Gates.
-He got his start working for an agency in Washington, D.C., but he wasn’t happy there.
-He wanted more freedom to take risks and try new things, so he moved to California and started his own business with a friend.
-They built an agency from scratch and worked hard for over 20 years until they were able to retire early.
+He started working for an agency in Washington, D.C., but he wasn’t happy there.
+He wanted more freedom to take risks and try new things, so he moved to California and started his business with a friend.
+They built an agency from scratch and worked hard for over 20 years until they could retire early.

 How do billionaires make money from real estate?

 Real estate is a good investment.
-If you’re looking to diversify your portfolio and make some passive income, then real estate may be right for you.
+Real estate may be right for you if you want to diversify your portfolio and make some passive income.

 Real estate isn’t just about making money, though—it’s also an excellent way to get returns on your investments in other ways, such as: